fusion94/fusion94.org/src/content/blog/2025-10-25-garmin-golf-improvement-plan.md

 Using the fēnix 8 for real-time intelligence, the CT10 for shot tracking, and the Garmin Golf app for analytics turns guesswork into evidence.

-Eight weeks is enough to see real progress — but the true value is confidence: knowing your game club by club, swing by swing.
+Eight weeks is enough to see real progress, but the true value is confidence: knowing your game club by club, swing by swing.